mapaction/ocha-humanitarian-icons-for-gis/documentation/how-to-install-the-humanitarian-icons-in-qgis.md

 10. If required, add tags in 'Additional Tag(s)' - but note that all symbols already have specific tags as well as the tag 'humanitarian icons'.
 11. When ready click Import.
 12. Click 'yes' to overwrite any existing symbols with the same name.
-13. They will be loaded, and you can then check that they have correctly loaded in the Style Manager dialogue box.
+13. They will be loaded (it may take a few minutes), and you can then check that they have correctly loaded in the Style Manager dialogue box.

 ## Installation for the SVG method
 1. Download the .svg files - [SVG files](https://github.com/mapaction/ocha-humanitarian-icons-for-gis/raw/humanitarian-icons-v2/humanitarian-icons-v2-1-svg/humanitarian-icons-v2-1-svg.zip), unblock the zip if necessary (right-click > Properties > General) and unzip.
 2. Download the .xml style file - [QGIS humanitarian-icons-v2-1-qgis-svg.xml file](https://github.com/mapaction/ocha-humanitarian-icons-for-gis/raw/humanitarian-icons-v2/humanitarian-icons-v2-1-qgis/humanitarian-icons-v2-1-qgis-svg.xml) - it doesn't matter where this file is.

 ### Save the SVG files
-3. Copy the humanitarian-icons-v2-1-svg folder into an SVG folder which is referenced in Settings > Options > System > SVG paths.
-In Windows, this will normally be C:\Users\[user_name]\AppData\Roaming\QGIS\QGIS3\profiles\default\svg - you may have to create the folder.
-Keep the folder name (humanitarian-icons-v2-1-svg) as is, as it's referenced in the style file.
+3. Copy the humanitarian-icons-v2-1-svg folder into a suitable location on your drive.
+4. In QGIS, got to  Settings > Options > System > SVG paths, and add the humanitarian-icons-v2-1-svg folder to the list of paths.

 ### Install the .xml file
 4. Open QGIS.